edgi-govdata-archiving/web-monitoring-ui/DEPLOYMENT.md

 The script takes 2 arguments that are optional.

 1. The name of the heroku remote to deploy to.
 This is useful if you have multiple heroku remotes or have renamed them.
 It defaults to `heroku`.
 2. The name of the local branch to be deployed.
-It defaults to `master`.
-Supplying this argument is useful if you want to deploy a branch other than master.
+It defaults to `main`.
+Supplying this argument is useful if you want to deploy a branch other than main.

 The script assumes and pushes from a branch named `heroku-deploy`.
 It will create one or switch to it if it exists.
 You can't have a branch named `heroku-deploy` that you are working in if you plan on using the script.